robotique-udes/zeus_rover/README.md

     sudo rosdep init
     rosdep update
     ```
+    If you need to add and official ROS package as a dependency, you must add it to the `package.xml` of the relevant package.

+7. To clone the other repos:
+    ```bash
+    cd ~catkin_ws/src/
+    vcs import < steve_rover/dependencies.repos
+    ```
+    All of the dependent repos should now be cloned on the right branches

-5. Go to the root of the workspace and execute `catkin_make`
+8. Go to the root of the workspace and execute `catkin_make` to compile the packages.

+9. If you need to pull all of the repos at once:
+    ```bash
+    cd ~catkin_ws/src/
+    vcs pull
+    ```

+10. If you have added a repo and need to add it to the list of dependencies, first clone it, then:
+    ```bash
+    cd ~catkin_ws/src/
+    vcs export > steve_rover/dependencies.repos
+    ```
 ## Launching the Gazebo simulation
 To launch the gazebo simulation, execute this command
 ```bash